smartyhall/meshbbs/docs/UX_COMPARISON.md

 ### User Onboarding
 - **Before**: 3 different ways to list topics (M, TOPICS, LIST)
-- **After**: One clear way (M), others work but hidden
+- **After**: One clear way (M and digits) with no legacy fallbacks
 - **Benefit**: Faster learning curve, less confusion

 ---

 ## For Sysops

-If you have users who rely on legacy commands:
+Action items:
-1. Educate them about the new compact UI
+1. Educate users and moderators about the compact-only command set
-2. Assure them old commands still work
-3. Point them to `HELP+` to see full command reference
-4. Consider the migration timeline (v1.1.0 config flag, v2.0.0 removal)
+2. Update any SOPs, scripts, or cheat sheets referencing long-form commands
+3. Encourage use of `HELP`/`HELP+` for quick refresher on shortcuts

 ---